-Given k sorted linked lists each of size n, merge them and print the sorted output.
+Given k linked lists each of size n and each list is sorted in non-decreasing order, merge them into a single sorted (non-decreasing order) linked list and print the sorted linked list as output.

 0 1 2 3 4 5 6 7 8 9 10 11

 - Time Complexity: O(N * k * log k), where, ‘N’ is the total number of elements among all the linked lists and ‘k’ is the total number of lists.

 Insertion and deletion in a min-heap requires log k time.
 So the overall time complexity is O(N * log k).

 The priority queue will have atmost ‘k’ number of elements at any point of time, hence the additional space required for our algorithm is O(k).

 This article is contributed by Ayush Jauhari.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.